collegeman/sharepress/readme.txt

 If you have Sharepress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).

 == Changelog ==

+= 2.0.3 =
+* Fixed: Featured Image feature of Sharepress was not working unless the activate Theme supported post-thumbnails.

 = 2.0.2 =
 * Fixed: Activating Sharepress when the active theme did not use add_theme_support('post-thumbnails') would result in error messages being displayed in the Media management tool and other places